Inter-rater reliability under per-reviewer normalization

 | Restaurants (casual tier) | ICC ≈ 0.65.
 Moderate.
 Crowd reviewers and professional critics agree less; stylistic cuisine preferences create systematic disagreement. |

-These ICCs are computed on our cross-reviewer z-scored data, which is why they differ from published source-pair ICCs (the older approach that compared Wine Spectator and Wine Advocate source means directly).
+These are reviewer-level ICCs, computed on cross-reviewer z-scored data, which is why they differ from published source-pair ICCs (the older approach that compared Wine Spectator and Wine Advocate source means directly).
 Reviewer-level ICCs are lower than source-level ICCs because per-reviewer normalization exposes individual-critic disagreement that source-level averaging hides.

 5. Cohen's κ for binary rater decisions

 Some reviewers produce only binary decisions (Rotten Tomatoes fresh/rotten, Michelin star/no-star).
 Z-score normalization doesn't directly apply to a single binary observation.
-For those reviewers we use pairwise Cohen's κ to compute agreement on shared products:
+The right agreement statistic for those raters is pairwise Cohen's κ on shared products:

 κ = (p_o − p_e) / (1 − p_e)